Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Efficient Domain Robust Data Valuation

 \section{Efficient Domain Robust Data Valuation}

-We propose an eigenvalue-based framework for OOD-robust data valuation, ensuring reliability under distribution shifts.
+We propose an eigenvalue-based framework for OOD-robust data valuation, focusing on the covariate-shift setting to ensure reliability under distribution shifts.
 First, we characterize domain discrepancy using eigenvalues of covariance matrix derived from normalized training dataset with zero mean $\mathcal{D}_\text{ID} = \{ z_i = (x_i, y_i) \}_{i=1}^{n}$, which is $\text{i.i.d.}$ sampled from the ID distribution to quantify shifts between ID and OOD data (Section~\ref{subsec:utility_function_based_on_ood_loss}).
 After that, we develop an efficient perturbation-based method to compute marginal valuations directly from eigenvalue terms, reducing computational overhead (Section~\ref{subsec:marginal_calculation_of_singular_value}).
 Finally, we integrate these components into a unified valuation framework, enabling scalable and robust data valuation without requiring explicit OOD samples (Section~\ref{subsec:final_expression}).